-- (a) In accordance with 326 IAC 8-9-6(b), the owner or operator of tank AA-1-5 shall maintain records of each vessel including the vessel identification number, dimensions, capacity, and a description of the emission control equipment shall be maintained for the life of the vessel. - (b) Section C General Record Keeping Requirements, of this permit, contains the Permittee's obligation with regard to the record keeping required in this condition.
+- (a) In accordance with 326 IAC 8-9-6(b), the owner or operator of tanks 12 and 15 shall maintain records of each vessel including the vessel identification number, dimensions, capacity, and a description of the emission control equipment.
+These records shall be maintained for the life of the vessel. - (b) All records shall be maintained in accordance with Section C General Record Keeping Requirements, of this permit.